 Disadvantages of Aluminium Windows

 Most people find that aluminum is far less attractive than wooden windows.
-Wood is generally more aesthetically pleasing and tends to lend a more natural and refined look while aluminium can look inferior.
-It must be said, however, that aluminium can be customised to match any colour or style.
+Wood is generally more aesthetically pleasing and tends to lend a more natural and refined look while aluminum can look inferior.
+It must be said, however, that aluminum can be customized to match any color or style.

 Oxidation and Corrosion

 Oxidation is a natural phenomenon that occurs in aluminum that can cause aluminum frames to rust over time.
-Aluminium windows will oxidize over a period time which appears as a white residue formation and cavity.
-Additionally, if suitable measures to tackle electrolysis are not taken, aluminium is also susceptible to corrosion.
+Aluminum windows will oxidize over a period of time which appears as a white residue formation and cavity.
+Additionally, if suitable measures to tackle electrolysis are not taken, aluminum is also susceptible to corrosion.

 Suggested Post: Pros and Cons of Fiberglass windows